Staged on open fields on the north edge of Dartmoor with fantastic panoramic views of the surrounding area.

 The 13th family friendly Chagstock takes place over 2 days on Friday 20th and Saturday 21st July at Whiddon Down, about 4 miles east of Okehampton, Chagford, Devon.

 The headliners are Buzzcocks, and Imelda May.
-Also confirmed so far are The Correspondents, Show Of Hands, King King, The Grahams, Hunter and The Bear, The Hot Sprockets, Martin Harley, The Wood Burning Savages, & more, with many more acts will be announced over the coming months.
+Also confirmed so far are The Correspondents, Show Of Hands, King King, The Grahams, Hunter and The Bear, The Hot Sprockets, Martin Harley, The Wood Burning Savages, & many more.

-For the line-up details as available please see the line-up page.
+For the full details including day and stage splits please see the line-up page.